Kenneth Greenway, Cemetery Park Manager

 Sigrid Werner, Trustee

-Sigrid has lived in Tower Hamlets since 1998 and got to know about the Friends when she came to work at Setpoint London East in 2001, and is an important link between the two charities.
+Sigrid has lived in Tower Hamlets since 1998 and got to know about the Friends when she came to work at educational charity Setpoint London East in 2001.
 A local historian in her spare time, she is also a committee member of the East London History Society, treasurer of the Friends of St. George’s German Lutheran Church, Aldgate and a member of the Tower Hamlets Inter Faith Forum.

 Angela Silvester, Office Volunteer

-Angela provides invaluable support in the Friends office, with databases and financial controls.
-She is a trained Legal Secretary who also brings experience in University administration from her years working for Barts and The London medical school.
+Angela provides invaluable support in the Friends office.
+She is a trained Legal Secretary who also brings experience in University administration from her years working for Barts and the London School of Medicine and Dentistry.